51st-Vfw/MissionEditing-Templates/VFW51_Core_Mission/workflow.md

 - `miz_core\` contains files from the `.miz` mission package that are created, owned, and primarily edited by the DCS ME.
 The workflow may also modify these files.
-- The remaining subdirectories contains files that the workflow owns and incorporates into the `.miz` mission package that the DCS ME does not modify.
+- The remaining subdirectories in `src\` contain files that the workflow owns and incorporates into the `.miz` mission package that the DCS ME does not modify.

 The workflow relies on two main scripts to operate: `sync.cmd` (introduced above) and `build.cmd`.
 All scripts must be run from the root level of a mission directory as discussed